Ultimate tradeoff relation of quantum precision limits in multiparameter linear measurement: Quantum precision limit

-This inequality is one of our main results since it fully reflects the tradeoff between parameter estimation precisions, especially for the optimal measurements that saturate it.
+This inequality is one of our main results since it fully reflects the tradeoff between parameter estimation variances $\mathcal{E}_A$ and $\mathcal{E}_B$, especially for the optimal measurements that make it tight.

-The incompatibility coefficient $c_{12} = \mu$ in Eq.~\eqref{eq:error tradeoff relation} plays a vital role on the tradeoff relation, resulting from the off-diagonal part of the matrix $\mathcal{Q}$ in Eq.~\eqref{eq:mat Q} via Eq.~\eqref{eq:incompat coeff}.
-For $\mu = 0$, both precisions can simultaneously attain the quantum limits $\mathcal{E}_{A,B} = 1/2$ due to

-On the contrary, with incompatibility coefficient $\mu$ rising, the Eq.~\eqref{eq:error tradeoff relation} indicates that two estimation variances corresponding to two parameters of interest are dependent mutually and then their individual quantum CRBs are simultaneously unattainable.
+The incompatibility coefficient $c_{12}$, defined in Eq.~\eqref{eq:incompat coeff}, plays a key role on the tradeoff relation and is exactly equal to $\mu$ from Eq.~\eqref{eq:naive commu}, i.e., $c_{12} = \mu$ as Eq.~\eqref{eq:mat qF}.
+For $\mu = 0$, both precisions can simultaneously attain the individual quantum limits $\mathcal{E}_{A(B)} = 1/(2 \mathcal{N}^2$).
+However, as the incompatibility coefficient $\mu$ rises, Eq.~\eqref{eq:error tradeoff relation} indicates that both variances $\mathcal{E}_A$ and $\mathcal{E}_B$ are dependent mutually and thus can not simultaneously attain their individual quantum CRBs.